tytydraco/yessleep/out/The_Windmill_People_Part_I.md

 “Phillip, what’s the matter?” she asked, voice shaky.

 He didn’t answer.
-Just shoved past her and grabbed one of the bottles of Jim Beam from the cabinet.
+Just shoved past her and grabbed one of the bottles of his usual beverage of choice from the cabinet.
 One of eight.

 He took a huge swig.